ville-solja/kukkohelper/README.md

 ### !list
 List roles available for users as DM.
 Crucial part of !add command

-Includes commands for:
-*Games
-*Members
+Includes:
+* Games (Based on current roles created)
-**Users who want to stick around and avoid prune *Streamers
+* Members (Users who want to stick around and avoid prune)
-**Users who want to inform others when they go online *Developers
+* Streamers (Users who want to inform others when they go online)
-**Users who are interested in viewing the test -channel and it's contents.
-Discuss with author regarding possibility of additional things to do.
+* Developers (Users who are interested in viewing the test -channel and it's contents)

 ### !remove <role>
 Command that allows user to remove chosen role